cameronneylon/barcelona-declaration-website/content/_index.md

 </br>
 {{< /rawhtml >}}

+* We are excited to announce the launch of the Barcelona Declaration YouTube Channel - [read more](/news/20250729_yt_channel)

 * A national workshop in Milan shows how distributed expertise and collaborative work can drive systemic change - [read more](/news/20250709_university_of_milan_workshop)

 * The Report of the Bologna Meeting on Open Research Information is now available - [read more](/news/20250625_bologna_meeting_report_now_available)